TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 | -------- | ------------| -------- |
 | Image | raw file or PNG | There can be mulitple Image |
 | Camera Health status | boolean | '0' indicate power is low |

+## Coding language
+The languages chosen to implement this program will be either Python or C++, Python will be mainly used for code to unpack the data package.
+C++ will be used if needed.

 ## Testing
 To test the actual written code, a dummy data table fill with preset values will be created strictly for testing different scenarios.